Addiction is a terrible force to have to overcome. It can be painful watching a loved one fall victim to an addiction disorder.

 Keep Tempers in Check

 The best thing to do is remain calm and not react to any volatile words.
-Keep in mind that it’s actually the disease, not person you love, saying such nasty things to you.
+Keep in mind that it’s the disease, not the person you love, saying such nasty things to you.
 Say focused.
 Recovery is a long, hard journey, but it is all worth it when your loved one is on their road to recovery and feeling healthy.
 Most addiction rehabilitation centers offer family therapy and/or couples therapy to help you heal.

 Have a Backup Plan Ready